mottaquikarim/PYTH2/src/Topics/lists.md

 #### `min()` & `max()`

-These return the smallest and largest numbers *in a numerical list* respectively.
+Return the smallest or largest number *in a numerical list*.

 ```python
 """